Dig deeper and you will discover Murchison has been witness to a rich tapestry of monumental historical events.

 During World War II 4,000 Italian, German and Japanese POWs were detained at Murchison.
 Those who died at Murchison were buried in the local cemetery but floods in 1956 did major damage to the graves.
 The Italian families in the municipality were persuaded by Luigi Gigliotti to pay for the building of a mausoleum - the Ossario.
 Luigi also convinced authorities to bury all the Italian POWs and detainees who died in Australian prison camps in the mausoleum.
 The Ossario is the home of mass celebrations each year on Remembrance Day.

 But Murchison isn't all about historic events.
-Today the Murchison 10,000 professional footrace draws crowds of enthusiasts to participate and watch.
 The newly established boardwalk lets visitors to the area enjoy the impressive view of the Goulburn River, which was navigable by paddlesteamers prior to 1887.

 The culture and history of Murchison is represented in buildings scattered through the township.
 The old and the new gives this river bank garden town a character all its own.